 - Responsibility & reinforcement of conduct points during tutor time and assemblies, engaging in behaviour well.

-recognise that it is unacceptable to dismiss beliefs and opinions of other people
+Recognise that it is unacceptable to dismiss the beliefs and opinions of other people

 - A level Sociology – values and culture underpinning the education system.
 Social policy and education linked to political parties.

 - History: British Values –the importance of tolerance of race, religion and the consequences of prejudice, hatred and intolerance, such as the Holocaust and slavery.

 - MFL cultural awareness such as festivals; Easter; Christmas – compare our traditions and celebrations with French/German/Spanish celebrations.